MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-object.md

 A query object is comprised mainly of two different types of elements: dataitems and columns.
 A dataitem specifies the table to retrieve records from.
 A column specifies a field of the table to include in the resulting dataset of a query.
 The basic steps to create a query object are as follows:

 1. Add the `query` keyword, followed by the `elements` control.
-2. Build the dataset by adding `dataitem` controls and `column` controls withing the `elements` control.
+2. Build the dataset by adding `dataitem` controls and `column` controls within the `elements` control.

     The hierarchy of the `dataitem` and `column` controls is important because it will determine the sequence in which data items are linked, which in turn will control the results.
 Working from top-to-bottom, you start by adding the `dataitem` control for first table that you want in the dataset, then add `column` controls for each table field that you want to include in the dataset.
 For the next table, you add another `dataitem` control that is embedded within the first `dataitem` control, then add `column` controls as needed.
 You continue this pattern for additional tables and fields.
 3. When you have specified the dataitem and column elements, create links and joins between the `dataitem` elements.

    Dataitem links and joins determine which records to include in the dataset based on the values of a field common between dataitems.
+You set a link between one or more fields of the data item tables with the [DataItemLink Property](properties/devenv-dataitemlink-query-property.md) and you define the type of the link using the [SQLJoinType Property](properties/devenv-sqljointype-property.md).
+Both are set on the lower data item in the query object.
 For more information, see [Linking and Joining Data Items](devenv-query-links-joins.md).

 The following shows the basic structure of a query object.